Mo Harris: Subsequent returns

 On 28 June 2022, it was announced that Mo would return for a short stint later in the summer.
 Mo returned on 10 August 2022 and departed on 14 September 2022, when she returned home to Essex.
-It was announced on 28 February 2024 that Mo would return full time to the soap in the Spring alongside her great-grandson Freddie.
+It was announced on 28 February 2024 that Mo would return full time to the soap in the Spring alongside her great-grandson Freddie (Bobby Brazier).

 Storylines

 2000–2016

 Mo, who previously lived in Walford, returns there after almost forty years away, with her son-in-law, Charlie Slater (Derek Martin) and granddaughters, Lynne Slater (Elaine Lordan), Kat Slater (Jessie Wallace), Little Mo Morgan (Kacey Ainsworth) and Zoe Slater (Michelle Ryan), although Zoe is later revealed to be Kat's secret daughter, making her Mo's great-granddaughter.
 Mo's rivalry with her former best friend Pat Evans (Pam St Clement) arises, but they reconcile at the grave of Mo's former husband and Pat's brother, Jimmy Harris (Alex King).
 Much of Mo's time is spent selling poor quality stolen goods and she trades with Fat Elvis (Shenton Dixon).
 She is assisted by Mickey (Joe Swash) and Darren Miller (Charlie G. Hawkins) and for a while sets up a sex chatline.
-She also works with Charlie's great-niece Stacey Slater (Lacey Turner) on her market stall, selling clothes.
+She also works with Charlie's great-niece Stacey Slater (Lacey Turner) on her market stall, selling clothes, and Stacey begins referring to Mo as her grandmother.
 She has a brief relationship with Bert Atkinson (Dave Hill), but ends it because Bert is also seeing her friend, Ina Foot (Ina Clare).
 They reconcile, but break up again when Bert's ex-wife, Evie Brown (Marji Campi), arrives in Walford, terminally ill.
 Mo begins selling cigarettes that she bought in Spain and two of her customers turn out to be Revenue and Customs officers.
 She is sentenced to 100 hours of community service, for tax evasion.
 After Stacey marries Bradley Branning (Charlie Clements), Mo tries to sell their wedding gifts.